NeverSinkDev/FilterBlade-Public-Assets/README_OptionFile.md

 ### Conditionals:

-Conditionals are basically any new rule that is generated in FilterBlade and was not previously in the base filter.
+Custom rules and more.
+Conditionals are any new rule that is generated within FilterBlade and was not previously in the base filter.

 They can be simple, such as `Conditional("?AncTrialOmensNewTier") { }` where "?AncTrialOmensNewTier" is the ID/Name of the new rule-builder.
 All conditional IDs start with a questionmark.
-This simple setup is used on existing tierLists to add new custom tiers to it.
+This setup is used on existing tierLists to add new custom tiers to it.

 Note that this command will only generate the rule-builder, but we still need the GUI for it.
 See ElementAdder_Tier.